Australia's Super Distributor Party: Everyone infected - except for the vaccinators

 At a birthday party in Australia, almost all of the guests contracted delta contagious.
-However, six people remained in good health – they were vaccinated.
+However, exactly six people remained healthy – they were vaccinated.

 There are currently several clusters of outbreaks in and around Sydney.
 So the state of New South Wales has been closed again to contain the spread.